 Building Quality into the Design

 The most effective data quality interventions happen before data collection begins.
+The World Bank's Development Research in Practice: The DIME Analytics Data Handbook frames this as building research around three pillars—credibility, transparency, and reproducibility—that have to be designed in, not patched in later.
 Thorough piloting in conditions similar to the actual fieldwork reveals problems that desk review cannot.
 Enumerator training should include extensive practice with real respondents, not just classroom role-plays.
 The Survey Design Lab offers a hands-on environment for testing instrument design before going to the field.

 Supervisor-to-enumerator ratios matter enormously.
 A ratio of 1:4 or 1:5 allows genuine oversight.
 Ratios of 1:10 or higher mean supervisors become logistics coordinators rather than quality assurance officers.